EUMETNET/api-onboarding-training/README.md

-# Steps to publish data trough MeteoGate
+# Steps to publish data through MeteoGate
 https://eumetnet.github.io/meteogate-documentation/3-publishing-data/
 There are 3 patterns to publis data.
 Today we concentrate on pattern 2 MeteoGate API Gateway.